kursor1337/kursor1337/README.md

 **I use Kotlin and Java to write Android applications**

-- 🔭 I’m currently working in [MobileUp](https://github.com/MobileUpLLC) company
+- 🔭 I currently work in [MobileUp](https://github.com/MobileUpLLC) company
 - 🌱 I’m constantly improving myself in writing **Android** applications
 - 📫 How to reach me: **skurochkin298@gmail.com**
 - ⚡ Made a video game for Android -> [**Chronicles Of WWII**](https://github.com/kursor1337/Chronicles-of-WWII)